Hello, I am Aila McPhail, and this is my summary of the book, "7 Habits of Highly Effective People".

 This chapter starts with a question.
 What is one thing I can do better in my life?

 For me it's learning to use google more to help me spell words.
 The point of this exercise is to help the reader focus on ways we can improve our lives.
 When he says to "put first things first", what he means is, do important things first and less important things later.

 Next the author shares a tool for organizing life activities.
 All activities fall into these four quadrants:

-Urgent and important ... like when you have to go to the bathroom.
+urgent and important ... such as going to the bathroom.

 not urgent but important ... such as exercising.

-4. not urgent and not important...you know this one!Like Minecraft.
+not urgent and not important... you know this one like Minecraft!

 Part 3 - Public Victory

 Habit #4 - Think Win-Win